Markets & Research

 With remarkable speed, the COVID-19 pandemic has accelerated select investment themes across a number of industries.
-In my view as an equity analyst, nowhere is that truer than the media and entertainment sectors where technological advances and work-from-home trends are rapidly changing the landscape.
+Nowhere is that truer than the media and entertainment sectors where technological advances and work-from-home trends are rapidly changing the landscape.

-Structural shifts in media consumption are disrupting the business models of traditional media giants with consumers increasingly moving away from using cable connections and towards streaming video services and interactive forms of entertainment.
-The resulting shift in viewership habits, especially among young people, could profoundly alter the investment outlook for media companies in the years ahead.
+Structural shifts in media consumption are disrupting the business models of traditional media giants as momentum builds for cord cutting, streaming video services and more interactive forms of entertainment.
+The resulting shift in viewership habits, especially among young people, could profoundly alter the outlook for media companies in the years ahead.

 With that in mind, here are five powerful themes that I believe will play a major role in the evolution of media and entertainment over the next decade.

 Video games should enjoy at least another decade of demographic tailwinds generated by young people playing and spending more, and older people continuing to stay in the game, so to speak.
 Dramatic advancements in graphics quality, increased access to cloud-based gaming platforms, and the further adoption of in-game monetization efforts should allow video games to continue taking time and wallet share from traditional pay TV companies.

 Pandemic-related lockdowns over the past year allowed the gaming industry to shine like never before.
 Console makers Microsoft (Xbox), Sony (PlayStation) and Nintendo (Switch), as well as game developers such as Activision, Electronic Arts and Take-Two Interactive, experienced huge increases in engagement and revenue as homebound consumers turned to video games for interactive fun and perhaps some degree of escapism.

 In my estimation, the $130 billion video game industry should be able to sustain a 5% annual growth rate over the next decade.
 On that path, video games will eventually surpass the $200 billion pay TV market that is growing at just 1% to 2% per year.